 Lisa N. Mackie

-Lisa Mackie completed her articles with Alexander Holburn Beaudin + Lang LLP in 2008 and is the leader of the firm’s Strata Property Practice.
-She is also a member of the Corporate/ Commercial, Insurance, Insolvency + Restructuring, and Information + Privacy Practices.
+Lisa Mackie is the leader of the Strata Property Practice Group and a member of the firm’s Corporate / Commercial, Insurance, Insolvency + Restructuring, Information + Privacy and Real Estate Practices.
 Her primary areas of practice are Strata Property Law and Residential Tenancy Law.

 Lisa received her Bachelor of Arts degree (with Distinction) from the University of Victoria, earning a Double Major in English and Philosophy.
 Prior to joining Alexander Holburn, Lisa worked in the law reform field as a legal researcher with the British Columbia Law Institute and the Canadian Centre for Elder Law Studies.